How Can Foam Rolling Help & When Should You Do It?

-But, foam rolling prior to a workout can prevent this improver recruitment of muscles.
+But, foam rolling prior to a workout can prevent this improper recruitment of muscles.

 Also, freer range of motion helps you stay stronger throughout the entire range of your movements (think weight lifting, a running a stride, or even a yoga move).

 Decreased Soreness Another study found that foam rolling after an intense workout can cut down on that sore feeling for up to 2 days post-workout.

 The reason for this is again due to increased range of motion.

 For instance, after a long run, your muscles have a tendency to tighten and shorten.
 Foam rolling can help restore the proper range of motion and take tension off the muscles.